-The 2015 100km Odyssey will be held along a similar course to the 2014 and 2013 races but include 2 SLIGHT CHANGES both within the first leg.
-(See leg sumary below for details).
-The 100km course wil start and finish in Forrest and provide a stunning mountain bike journey through the Otway Ranges on some of the Australia's best single track.
+The 2016 100km Odyssey will be held on the same, popular course used in 2015.
+The 100km course will start and finish in Forrest and provide a stunning mountain bike journey through the Otway Ranges on some of the Australia's best single track.

 The course starts besid the Yaugher Football Ground and basically does 3 separate loops up some mighty hills and along some superb single track before returning to the football ground at the 38km, at the 64km point and then at the 100km point and the euphoric finish line.

 Each loop takes riders on a variety of tracks and trails that will leave your thighs burning and your face creased with a smile as you take in some of the best trails and riding landscapes the country has to offer.

 The 100km Giant Odyssey is an incredible journey and an incredible accomplishment for all who complete it – are you up to the challenge?